-Name of Program Funding Source Qualifications Min/Max Awards Application Procedures Application Priority Deadlines Special Information Federal Pell Grant Federal Available to students in a program of study, who are citizens or eligible noncitizens; must not have a baccalaureate degree, must follow standards of academic progress and incremental progress. \$400-\$2300 (estimated per year) 1993-94 ASFA Fall-4/1/93 Spring-10/1/93 Summer-2/1/94 Foundation Aid Program.
+Name of Program Funding Source Qualifications Min/Max Awards Application Procedures Application Priority Deadiines Special Information Federal Pell Grant Federal Available to students in a program of study, who are citizens or eligible non-citizens; must not have a baccalaureate degree, must follow standards of academic progress and incremental progress. \$400-\$2300 (es- timated per year) 1994-95 FASFA Fall-4/1/94 Spring-10/1/94 Summer-2/1/95 Foundation Aid Program.
 Basic Component of most Student Financial Aid.
-Federal Supplemental Educational Opportunity Grant (SEOG) Federal Applicant must have a high need. \$200-\$600 per year 1993-94 A SFA 4/1/93 Very limited; generally goes to those applicants with a very high need.
-Florida Student Assistance Grant State Applicant must be a full-time student who is a resident of Florida for at least one year and demonstrates a need. \$200-\$700 per year 1993-94 ASFA 4/15/93 Early application is recommended since state funding may be limited.
+Federal Supplemental Educational Opportunity Grant (SEOG) Federal Applicant must have a high need. \$200-\$600 per year 1994-95 FASFA 4/1/94 Very limited; generally goes to those applicants with a very high need.
+Florida Student Assistance Grant State Applicant must be a full-time student who is a resident of Florida for at least one year and demonstrates a need. \$200-\$700 per year 1994-95 FASFA 5/15/94 Early application is recommended since state funding may be limited.
 Federal Stafford Student Loan (formerly GSL) Federal Available to students in a program of study.
-Must be enrolled at least half-time. \$2625 - Freshman \$3500 ~ Sophomore 1993-94 ASFA and Loan Application At least 12 weeks before the end of the semester the student plans to attend.
-Current interest rate is 8%/10%.
+Must be enrolled at least half-time. \$2625 - Freshman \$3500 - Sophomore 1994-95 FASFA and Loan Application At least 12 weeks before the end of the semester the student plans to attend.
 Six month grace period after student stops attending school.
-Okaloosa-Walton Community College Short-Term Loan OWCC Available to students who maintain a minimum 2.0 grade point average (returning students) or incoming freshmen who have a need and an ability to repay the loan.
-Up to \$400 per semester OWCC Student Loan Contract Normally com- pleted during registration Repayment is distributed in two equal payments during the semester on specified dates.
+Okaloosa-Walton Community College Short-Term Loan омос Available to students who maintain a minimum 2.0 grade point average (returning students) or incoming freshmen who have a need and an ability to repay the loan.
+Partial tuition and books OWCC Student Loan Contract Normally completed during registration Repayment is distributed in two equal payments during the semester on specified dates.
 A 3% processing fee is assessed.
 (See Financial Section of the Catalog for collection procedures.)
-Federal College Work Study Program (FWSP) Federal Applicant must be at least half-time with a financial need. \$500-\$2000 per year 1993-94 ASFA 4/1/93 Jobs are on and off campus.
+Federal College Work Study Program (FWSP) Federal Applicant must be at least half-time with a financial need. \$500-\$2000 per year 1994-95 FASFA OWCC Student Employment Contract 4/1/94 Jobs are on and off campus.
 Most positions are either 10, 15 or 20 hours per week.
 Pay is federal minimum wage.
-Public School Work Program (PSWEP) State Applicant must have completed 15 semester hours of course work with a minimum of 2.5 GPA.
-Priority is given to full-time students. \$100-\$2000 per year 1993-94 ASFA OWCC Student Employment Contract 4/1/93 Students work as tutors and mentors to academically disadvantaged students.
-Pay is federal minimum wage.
-Student Assistants owcc Student employment category available to all students at OWCC who have maintained a minimum 2.0 GPA. \$100-\$2000 per year 1993-94 ASFA OWCC Student Employment Contract Normally com- pleted just prior to the start of each semester.
+Florida Work Experience Program (FWEP) State Program is designed for Education majors who demonstrate a financial need by completing the FASFA, enroll at least half-time and maintain a minimum of 2.0 GPA. \$100-\$2000 per year 1994-95 FASFA OWCC Student Employment Contract 41/94 Students work in public schools within the College District.
+Student Assistants OWCC Student employment category available to all students at OWCC who have maintained a minimum 2.0 GPA. \$100-\$2000 per year 1994-95 FASFA OWCC Student Employment Contract Normally completed just prior to the start of each semester.
 Positions are usually 10 hours per week on campus.
 Pay is federal minimum wage.